tyleroneil72/duordle/README.md

 ## Description

 Duordle is an online game inspired by Wordle, designed to be a cooperative word-guessing game.
-Leveraging the MERN stack (MongoDB, Express.js, React, and Node.js), Typescript, Tailwind CSS, Socket.io, and Render for hosting.
+The project utilizes the MERN stack (MongoDB, Express.js, React, and Node.js), along with TypeScript, Tailwind CSS, Socket.io, and is hosted on Render.
+Prettier and ESLint were used for code formatting and linting, while Jest was employed for unit testing.
 Check out the live version at [duordle.net](https://duordle.net)

 ## High Level Architecture